sisoe24/Nuke-Tools/README.md

 ## 1.10.
 Windows Users

 From NukeTools 0.15.0, the extension supports environment variables in PowerShell and Command Prompt, auto-detects the shell, and handles Windows-style paths.
-If you encounter any issues, please open an issue on the GitHub repository..
+If you encounter any issues, please open an issue on the GitHub repository.

 ## 1.11.
 Included packages